 Starting a workman’s comp or BWC claim is actually quite simple.
 The filing of the first report of injury form (or “froi”) and supporting documentation from your doctor is all that is generally required to get...

-There are various ways the Ohio Bureau of Workers’ Compensation (BWC) or a Self Insured Employer may pay out in an injured worker’s comp claim, including, but not limited to: temporary total disability...
+There are various ways the Ohio Bureau of Workers’ Compensation (BWC) or a self insured employer may pay out in an injured worker’s comp claim, including, but not limited to: - temporary total disability...

 When an Ohio employee is hurt on the job and has an allowed workers compensation claim (BWC) claim, there are a number of ways he/she may be paid or receive compensation.
 The following are several of the most...